As Dog owners who love the RV lifestyle, you should ensure that your new unit is as dog-friendly as possible.

 Also Read: 5 Cool Ways to Customize Your RV

 The Right Floor Plan

 Active, outdoorsy dogs often love nothing more than to get dirty or find something stinky to roll in.
-Although it is a natural behaviour for them, their favourite scents are usually not as appealing to us, especially when sharing a small space.
-An outdoor shower can make the difference between a quick wash up outside versus trying to clean a dog (and all of his or her fur) in a small RV sized shower.
+Although it is a natural behavior for them, their favorite scents are usually not as appealing to us, especially when sharing a small space.
+An outdoor shower can make the difference between a quick wash-up outside versus trying to clean a dog (and all of his or her fur) in a small RV-sized shower.

 Related Blog: 5 Tips for a Healthy RV Life

 Some RV manufacturers have started to add built-in storage areas just for dog supplies.
 Some models offer pet drawers to hold your dog’s food bowl and keep it out of the way when they are not eating.
 It is also important to consider where you will store necessities like outdoor pet fencing, pet food, medications, leashes, and other pet supplies when you are traveling.

 Units of similar size and style can vary quite a bit in terms of their floor plans and how pet-friendly they are, so you may need to look at many different models to find the best option for you and your pets.